hellowac/mapnik-wiki-zh-cn/UbuntuInstallation.md

 sudo apt-get upgrade
 ```

-For older versions see the archived notes at [[UbuntuInstallationOld]]
+For older versions, see the archived notes at [[UbuntuInstallationOld]]

+If you are intending to install [Tilemill](http://mapbox.com/tilemill/) as well as Mapnik, do not follow the directions below in order to avoid package conflicts.
+Instead, directly proceed to [install Tilemill](http://mapbox.com/tilemill/docs/linux-install/).
+Mapnik will automatically be installed with your Tilemill installation.

 ----